pthread_mutex_init(3) — Linux manual page

 the calling thread until the mutex is unlocked.

-If the mutex is already locked by the calling thread, the
+If the mutex is already locked by the calling thread, the behavior

-checking'' kind, pthread_mutex_lock returns immediately with the
+kind, pthread_mutex_lock returns immediately with the error code

-error code EDEADLK.
+EDEADLK.
 If the mutex is of the ``recursive'' kind,

-pthread_mutex_lock succeeds and returns immediately, recording
+pthread_mutex_lock succeeds and returns immediately, recording the

-before the mutex returns to the unlocked state.
+the mutex returns to the unlocked state.

 pthread_mutex_trylock behaves identically to pthread_mutex_lock,